State-Conditional Adversarial Learning: An Off-Policy Visual Domain Transfer Method for End-to-End Imitation Learning: Experiment

 We are interested in the sample efficiency of our framework under different distributions of $\mathcal{B}_t$.
 We choose $\pi_{\beta}$ to be a path tracking PID controller.
-We predefine 3 different state space distributions to collect $\mathcal{B}_t$.
-Following these state space distributions, we collected $\mathcal{B}_s$ with varying sizes ${2048, 1024, 512, 256, 213, 170, 128}$.
-For each $\mathcal{B}_t$, five independent trials of training are conducted following our pipeline, and we record the maximum length achieved by the agent in the target domain.
+We predefine three different state space distributions to collect $\mathcal{B}_t$.
+Following each distribution, we collected $\mathcal{B}_s$ with the following sizes: ${2048, 1024, 512, 256, 213, 170, 128}$.
+For each $\mathcal{B}_t$, five independent trials of training are conducted following our pipeline, and we compare the maximum collision-free trajectory length achieved by the agent in the target domain.

-As a performance reference, we include DAgger~\cite{ross11noregret} with perfect information availability assumption in the target domain.
+As a reference for performance, we include DAgger \citep{ross11noregret} with direct access to full information in the target domain as a baseline.
 More specifically, we directly train this baseline under a fully supervised and online setting with access to expert demonstrations in the target domain.
-Under superior information availability from the target domain, this idealized baseline should give an upper bound for the sample efficiency of all off-policy transfer learning algorithms.
+We use this baseline as an approximation for the upper bound for the sample efficiency for off-policy transfer learning algorithms.

-As illustrated by figure \ref{fig:datasize_exp}, despite relying solely on an offline buffer without expert supervision, our approach achieves comparable or superior trajectory lengths to DAgger under all three off-policy $\mathcal{B}_t$ distributions.
+As illustrated in Figure \ref{fig:datasize_exp}, despite relying solely on an offline buffer without expert supervision, our approach achieves comparable or even superior trajectory lengths compared to DAgger under all three off-policy $\mathcal{B}_t$ distributions.
 Notably, SCAL maintains strong performance and stability even in low-data regimes (e.g., with only 256 target samples), demonstrating its competitive sample efficiency.
-What's more, the experimental result also proves the robustness of our methods to various distributions $\mathcal{B}_t$.
+In addition, the experimental result also shows the robustness of our methods to various distributions $\mathcal{B}_t$.